saxenapriyansh/enlitenai-chatbot/README.md

 - 🗣️ **Voice Input** - Speak your queries using microphone
 - 💬 **Natural Language Processing** - Ask questions in plain English
 - 🔊 **Text-to-Speech** - Hear the answers spoken back
-- 🤖 **Multi-LLM Support** - OpenAI GPT-4 or Google Gemini for intelligent SQL generation
+- 🤖 **OpenAI GPT-4** - Intelligent SQL generation with state-of-the-art language model
 - 🔒 **Safe Queries** - Validates SQL to prevent dangerous operations
 - 📊 **Rich Visualizations** - View results in tables with download options
 - 📝 **Query History** - Track all your queries and results